The Rev. Terry Kyllo is a Christian pastor who strives to live by the core teachings of the Abrahamic Tradition:

 He lives in Anacortes, WA with his spouse.
 They have two daughters and enjoy hiking, biking, kayaking, camping, and playing with their dog Ginger.

 Carla is passionate about sharing stories that foster connections between people, cultures and with our environment.

-Raised in Germany in a bi-national family, Carla’s curiosity about the diversity of human culture let her to earn a Master’s Degree in Social Anthropology.
+Raised in Germany in a bi-national family, Carla’s curiosity about the diversity of human culture led her to earn a Master’s Degree in Social Anthropology.
 After studying abroad in South Africa, she continued to travel to the region as a grant writer in International Development Cooperation.
 Dismayed by the ongoing inequalities caused by Apartheid, yet also inspired by examples of cross-cultural friendship and reconciliation in South Africa, Carla wanted to understand more about how people who have been divided can come to understand and embrace one another and dismantle systems of oppression.
-This inquiry led to a training in Mediation and Carla’s ongoing study of Compassionate Communication.
+This inquiry led to a training in Mediation and ongoing study of Compassionate Communication.

-Carla’s understanding of the relationship between compassion, insight, and communication continues to deepen through her study of Buddhist philosophy and mindfulness.
+Carla’s understanding of the relationship between compassion, insight, and communication continues to deepen through her study and practice of Buddhist philosophy and mindfulness.
 A firm believer in the need for holistic ways of living, healing, and relating to the world as a basis for peaceful and just communities, Carla spent her first months in Washington pursuing her passion for sustainable foodways.
 She completed an apprenticeship in organic farming on Tilth Alliance’s farm in Auburn, then worked as Community Outreach Coordinator for the Beacon Food Forest in Seattle.